 There used to be a castle on the cliffs as early as the mid 15th century.
 But it was the Danish king Frederick II who fortified the walls, added bastions for the cannons and built a modern three-storied castle at the end of the 16th century.
 It turned out to be a worthwhile investment: Every time a ship passed through the narrow sound below the castle – in those times the other shore also belonged to Denmark – they had to pay a heavy toll, and moreover the king also had the preemptive right on the cargo – if a trader undervalued his goods in order to reduce the tax, the king would snap them up at a bargain price!
 This system made the Danish kings quite rich and so Helsingør Castle came to be one of the biggest and finest Renaissance Castles in Europe.

 We make our way along the shoreline towards the walls and spires of the mighty fortification (together with several busloads of chattering Chinese tourists).
-To get into the castle walls themselves you have to cross a system of several ditches and ramparts, because after a siege from the shore side in the 17th century, the Danish king Christian V (all Danish kings are either named Christian or Frederick) added a system of vaguely crown-shaped fortifications.
+To enter the castle walls we have to cross a system of several ditches and ramparts.
+After a siege from the shore side in the 17th century, the Danish king Christian V (all Danish kings bare the name Christian or Frederick) added a system of vaguely crown-shaped fortifications.

-The king's and queen's living quarters right above the entrance are beautifully restored; although it is only partially done with original furniture, the rooms nevertheless give a fantastic impression of royal life back then.
-We liked the pin-board above the king's writing desk.
+Next we enter the beautifully restored king’s and queen’s living quarters right above the entrance.
+Although they are only partially fitted with original furniture, the rooms nevertheless give a fantastic impression of royal life back then.
+We liked the pin-board above the king’s writing desk.

 Crossing the chancellery, the king’s and queen’s rooms and several galleries, we reach the impressive ballroom: At 62 m in length, the ballroom of Helsingør Castle was once the largest in Northern Europe.
 Guests at the frequent banquets had to eat a minimum of 24 dishes and after the sumptuous meals dancing was expected.
 Indeed, when we enter the large hall there’s a middle-aged tourist couple trying out some dance steps.

-A highlight at least for tapestry lovers are the King's tapestries.
+A highlight at least for tapestry lovers are the King’s tapestries.
 When his archrival, the Swedish king Eric, commissioned a series of valuable tapestries, King Frederick II felt the need to counter him by ordering 43 tapestries showing 101 Danish kings and their stories.
 The king exerted a lot of pressure on the craftsmen, and the tapestries were completed in just four years.
-To protect the old textiles, the light is dimmed in this part of the castle, lessening the appeal of the tapestries somewhat as they appear a little murky.
+Dimmed light in this part of the castle protects the old textiles, lessening the appeal of the tapestries somewhat as they appear a little murky.